2014mchidamb/how-flawed-is-ece/README.md

 # Recreating Experiments

-## Synthetic and CIFAR-10 Experiments
+## Synthetic and CIFAR Experiments
 All the synthetic and CIFAR-10 plots from the paper can be recreated by running the notebook `notebooks/cifar_experiments.ipynb`.
 Running this notebook requires updating the first cell to point to your project directory.

 ## ImageNet Experiments